apache/storm/docs/Metrics.md

 ##### Send (Netty Client)

-The `__send-iconnection` metric of the `__system` bolt holds information about all of the clients for this worker that are sending metrics.
+The `__send-iconnection` metric holds information about all of the clients for this worker.
 It is of the form

 ```
 {